codepath/android_guides/Defining-The-ActionBar.md

 </LinearLayout>
 ```
 As Toolbar is just a `ViewGroup`, it can be styled and positioned like any other view.
-Then in your Activity or Fragment, set the Toolbar to act as your ActionBar by using the `setSupportActionBar(Toolbar)` method:
+Then in your Activity or Fragment, set the Toolbar to act as your ActionBar by using the `setSupportActionBar(Toolbar)` method.

+*Note:* When using the support library, make sure that you are importing `android.support.v7.widget.Toolbar` and not `android.widget.Toolbar`.

 ```java
 import android.support.v7.app.ActionBarActivity;